 - Fraudsters planting a phishing attack oftentimes impersonate institutions you trust: always question the legitimacy of the sender.

-- Phishing emails often include resembling logos, wording or email addresses (for example manipulated email addresses could look like: ...@saxobnk.com, …@sxobank.com etc.)
+- Phishing emails often include resembling logos, wording or email addresses (example manipulated email addresses could look like: ...@saxobnk.com, …@sxobank.com etc.)

 Social engineering: The use of psychological deception to manipulate individuals to give up personal information for fraudulent purposes.